git-westriver/benchmark_ph_optimization/README.md

 We describe the role of these methods in the following.
 See the comments in the `PersistenceBasedLoss` for more details on how to implement these methods.
     - `__call__`: the method to compute the loss value.
-    - `get_direction`: the method to get the desireble direction to move for each point in the persistent diagram.
+    - `get_direction`: the method to get the desireble direction to move for each point in the persistence diagram.

 ## Regularizations